Menu

 Owned By: Town of Kingston

-A short walk along wetlands and through woods and open fields, with close-up views of Smelt Brook.
-Sometimes misidentified on maps as Pawtuxet Park.
+Patuxet Park in Kingston offers 0.62 miles of walking trails along wetlands and through woods and open fields, with views of Smelt Brook.
+It is sometimes misidentified on maps as Pawtuxet Park.
 Named for the Patuxet, members of the Wampanoag tribe who made their home in the area now known as Duxbury, Kingston and Plymouth.
+Hunting is not allowed on this property.

 FISHING ADVISORY: It’s important to know that some of our freshwater fisheries are contaminated with mercury, PFAS and/or other concerning substances.
 The Massachusetts Department of Public Health maintains an online database with up-to-date advisories regarding fish consumption, sorted by location.
 We recommend you consult this valuable resource when planning a fishing excursion.